namtuanly/namtuanly.github.io/_pages/about.md

   - /about.html
 ---

+## Bibliography
-I am an assistant professor at [Tokyo University of Agriculture and Technology (TUAT)](https://www.tuat.ac.jp/en/), broadly working in the area of Document Analysis and Recognition.
+I am an assistant professor at [Tokyo University of Agriculture and Technology](https://www.tuat.ac.jp/en/), broadly working in the area of Document Analysis and Recognition.
 I just completed my postdoc stinct at [National Institute of Informatics (NII)](https://www.nii.ac.jp/en/).
-I obtained my P.h.D from the Department of Computer and Information Sciences, Graduate School of Engineering, Tokyo University of Agriculture and Technology, Tokyo, advised by [Prof. Masaki Nakagawa](http://web.tuat.ac.jp/~nakagawa/en/nakagawa.html).
-I was fortunate to intern at Microsoft Research, Bangalore; Inria, Paris; and Google AI, Mountain View.
+I obtained my P.h.D from the Department of Computer and Information Sciences, Tokyo University of Agriculture and Technology, Tokyo, in Sep.
+2022 advised by [Prof. Masaki Nakagawa](http://web.tuat.ac.jp/~nakagawa/en/nakagawa.html).
+I was fortunate to intern at Centre for Pattern Recognition and Machine Intelligence, Concordia University, Montreal, Canada.
+[You can download my CV here](http://namtuanly.github.io/files/NamLy_CV.pdf)

 Research Interests: Deep Learning, Computer Vision, Pattern Recognition, Document Analysis.

+# My primary field is health economics, with additional research in industrial organization and applied econometrics.
+My research focuses on the role of information and behavioral biases in (a) the take-up of high-value care by consumers and (b) the adoption of innovative health technologies by providers.
+My job market paper, “An Ounce of Prevention or a Pound of Cure?
+The Value of Health Risk Information” shows that individuals infer information about their health risks by observing family health events, but that overreactions in these inferences lead to welfare penalties and propagate the use of low-return health services.

+# My other ongoing and published projects span related questions ranging from the costs associated with preventive care utilization to the use of care for specific at-risk populations, including those living with mental illness and providers treating cardiovascular disease.

+Details about my publications, working papers, and teaching experience are available on this site.